-Both the CL and the GX80 are recent models that are part of the current product line-up of Panasonic.
+The GX80 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the CL has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the CL from Leica.
 Further information on the features and operation of the CL and GX80 can be found, respectively, in the Leica CL Manual (free pdf) or the online Panasonic GX80 Manual.

 So what is the bottom line?
 Which of the two cameras – the Leica CL or the Panasonic GX80 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Reasons to prefer the Leica CL (Typ 7323):

 - More detail: Offers more megapixels (24.1 vs 15.8MP) with a 26% higher linear resolution.